 How Much Time in Sighisoara Romania

 If you’re driving from another nearby town, Sighisoara makes for a perfect day’s outing.
 Plan to arrive in the morning and spend a full day.
-This’ll allow you plenty of time to see Sighsoara’s sights and explore at a comfortable pace.
+This’ll allow you plenty of time to see Sighisoara’s sights and explore at a comfortable pace.

 For travelers taking the train like I did (see more info below), you’ll probably want to spend 1 night.
-Most trains won’t arrive into Sighisoara until late morning or even the afternoon.
-You could spend 24 hours total by leaving the next morning or afternoon.
+Most trains won’t arrive into Sighisoara until late morning or even in the afternoon.

 How to Get to Sighisoara Romania

 Trains run to Sighisoara from several popular Romanian cities, like Bucharest, Brasov, Sibiu, and Cluj.
 I took a direct train from Sibiu and, at 3 hours, is a bit longer than taking the train for a day trip from Bucharest to Busteni.

 Navigating Romania by train is doable, but my recommendation is to take direct trains (when possible) to avoid any mishaps with connections.
 Check the Romanian Train Website for schedules and fares.

 Save all the details for the train you want to take just in case the agent at the station doesn’t speak any English.
 A screenshot can go a long way in helping you end up in the right place.

 Once you arrive at the Sighisoara Train Station, you can walk the 3/4 of a mile to the citadel or take a taxi to the main square.

 Sighisoara is just 3 square miles but has a range of hotels and guest houses to satisfy everyone’s style and budget.
 Be sure to book a hotel within the citadel for the most convenient location and access to Sighisoara’s sights.